old-o/minecraft-server-installation/README.md

 ## Administration

 * Run mcrcon command in a terminal
-* Use help and help <command> to see what is available
+* Use "help" to see what is available
 * For example, to add a user to the whitelist:
 ```
 $ mcrcon